snovakovic/wiggle/README.md

   /**
   * Add subscriber for 'mobile' screen.
-  * It will execute if current screen size is mobile and every time we switch from some other screens size to mobile.
+  * Subscriber will execute if current screen size is mobile and every time we switch from some other screens size to mobile.
-  * Instead of mobile we can subscribe to any other defined screen size like 'desktop' or 'tablet' **/ wiggle.on('mobile', function() {
+  * Instead of mobile we can subscribe to any other defined screen size like 'desktop' or 'tablet'
+  * Mobile screen size is defined during initialization of wiggle **/ wiggle.on('mobile', function() {
     console.log("Function that will be executed if current screen size is mobile and every time screen sizes switches to mobile");